hazebam/cv/index.md

 ### __Technical Experience__

 -
-- -Analysis of bias-corrected WRF data and comparison with AWS data.
+- -Analysis of bias-corrected WRF data and comparison with AWS data. \n -
--
 - -Cleaning streamflow data and comparing this to associated AWS data to assess feasiblity.
 -